 The walk_init, walk_step, and walk_fini members refer to the walk functions themselves, as described earlier.
 The walk_init and walk_fini members can be set to NULL to indicate that no special initialization or cleanup actions need to be taken.
 The walk_step member cannot be set to NULL.
 The walk_init_arg member is used to initialize the walk_arg member of each new mdb_walk_state_t created for the given walker, as described earlier.
-See Figure 7-1 for the steps of a typical walker.
+Figure 9-1 shows a flowchart for the algorithm of a typical walker.

-Figure 7-1 Sample Walker
+FIGURE 9-1 Sample Walker

 The walker is designed to iterate over the list of proc_t structures in the kernel.
 The head of the list is stored in the global practive variable, and each element's p_next pointer points to the next proc_t in the list.
 The list is terminated with a NULL pointer.
-In the walker's init routine, the practive symbol is located using mdb_lookup_by_name() step (1), and its value is copied into the mdb_walk_state_t pointed to by wsp.
+In the walker's init routine, the practive symbol is located using mdb_lookup_by_name() step(1), and its value is copied into the mdb walk state t pointed to by wsp.

 In the walker's step function, the next proc_t structure in the list is copied into the debugger's address space using mdb_vread() step (2), the callback function is invoked with a pointer to this local copy, step (3), and then the mdb_walk_state_t is updated with the address of the proc_t structure for the next iteration.
-This update corresponds to following the pointer, step (4) to the next element in the list.
+This update corresponds to following the pointer, step (4), to the next element in the list.